Arizona mayors slam Ducey edict keeping golf courses open

 “We acknowledge that these are painful decisions with severe economic repercussions, but immediate action will save lives,” the mayors wrote.

+Phoenix Mayor Kate Gallego said Ducey’s order gives him sole authority and blocks cities from putting limits on crowded parks, golf courses and beauty salons.

+While golf courses are open, national parks are not.
+National forests in northern and eastern Arizona, and outside the Phoenix metro area announced this week the closure of picnic sites, day-use areas and developed campgrounds.
+Some already had suspended the rental of cabins.
+Grand Canyon National Park suspended private, commercial and research trips on the Colorado River, starting Tuesday until late May.

-Arizona had 326 confirmed cases of COVID-19 as of Tuesday, according to the state Department of Health Services.
+Arizona had at least 326 confirmed cases of COVID-19 as of Tuesday, according to the state Department of Health Services.
 That is a jump of nearly 100 from a day earlier.

+There also was a sixth death reported — a Coconino County man in his 50s with an underlying health condition.

 For most people, COVID-19 causes only mild or moderate symptoms, such as fever and cough.
 For some, older adults and people with health problems, it can cause more severe illness, including pneumonia.